Hephzibah21/JKerongo-Azure-Cloud-Security-Kati/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- the machines monitoring are: DVWA-VM1 10.0.0.5 VM2 10.0.0.6, VM3 10.0.0.7
+- The machines being monitored are: DVWA-VM1 10.0.0.5, VM2 10.0.0.6, VM3 10.0.0.7

 We have installed the following Beats on these machines:
-- Beats successfully installed Filebeat and metricbeat
+- Beats successfully installed Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:

-- Example Winlogbeat collects Windows logs, which we use to track user logon events, etc. Filebeat collects the changes done (screenshot: Images/Filebeat) Metric beat collects metrics and statistics screenshot: images/Metricbeat)
+- Example Winlogbeat collects Windows logs, which we use to track user logon events, etc. Filebeat collects the changes done Metric beat collects metrics and statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - > Copy the filebeat configuration file to Ansible node.
-- > Update the configulation file to include the IP address of the ELK server component you want to sent the log to
+- > Update the configulation file to include the IP address of the ELK server component you want to send the log to
 - > Run the playbook, and navigate to the portal of the ELK servers (web console) to check that the installation worked as expected.

 - Which file is the playbook?

-- > Filebeat configuration file
+- > Filebeat-&-Metricbeat.yml

 - Where do you copy it?

-- > /etc/ansible/file/filebeat-configuration.yml
+- > /etc/ansible/Filebeat-&-Metricbeat.yml

 - Which file do you update to make Ansible run the playbook on a specific machine?